Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 target suffers through visions and the emotions imparted on them.

-For the remainder of the Scene, the target must roll their (Wits + Integrity) vs. the Solar’s (Essence) in order to take any action, or else become overwhelmed by the raw emotions.
+For the remainder of the Scene, the target must roll their (Wits + Integrity) vs. the higher of 3 or the Solar’s (Essence) in order to take any action, or else become overwhelmed by the raw emotions.

 Dawn Caste Solars can impose fear and intimidation even to emotionless beings, and Zenith can cause awe and grief.